Dhrubub/Honours/README.md

 The repository contains only the code.
 No data or models are provided.

-Please contact the me if you would like the dataset and models used.
+Please contact me on 22704304@student.uwa.edu.au if you would like the dataset and models used.

 The datasets are publicly sourced and can be found at the following locations: